mfreebery/JavaScript-Basic-Hangman/README.md

-# JavaScript Array Methods Activity
+# JavaScript Basics Hangman App
 Activiy should be done in groups, size 2-4.

 ## Activity 1 - Hangman